Commercialisation and Innovation

 Anna Grocholsky, Director Commercialisation and Innovation

-Anna is a successful strategist, negotiator and intellectual property (IP) specialist.
-With a materials science background Anna then broadened her skills and qualifications through management and creative problem solving and by studying law.
-Anna is a registered trademarks attorney and is one of a handful of Australians who has achieved Registered Technology Transfer Professional (RTTP) status through the Alliance of Technology Transfer Professionals.
+Anna is a successful strategist, negotiator and intellectual property specialist.
+With a materials science background Anna then broadened her skills and qualifications through management, creative problem solving, law and business.
+Anna is a Harvard Business School Alum, a registered trade marks attorney and is one of a handful of Australians with the attainment of a Registered Technology Transfer Professional (RTTP) through the global Alliance of Technology Transfer Professionals.

 Anna welcomes the opportunity to promote innovations generated within the Macquarie University research community and to foster commercialisation partnerships by engaging with an entrepreneurial spirit.

 Gorjana Mitic, Commercialisation and Innovation Manager (Life Sciences)